chrisgilmerproj/brewday/README.md

 $ PYTHONPATH=$PYTHONPATH: python bin/yeast -h
 ```

+# Data

+The `data/` directory holds data used by parsers in the repo to build recipes.
+The data was gathered using Scrapy to gather info from different brewing
+websites.
+The scraping code exists there along with the following data dirs:

+- `cereals/`
+- `hops/`
+- `water/`
+- `yeast/`

+All the data is formatted in `*.json` files.
+The files are guaranteed to work
+with the parsers in this library.

 # Units

 The standard for this repository at the moment is to use Imperial Units.
 This